Doing Business in Israel 2023

 - Not working: 9.61%-12% (52% of the NI amount paid is tax deductible)

-No National Insurance liability applies to monthly income exceeding NIS 44.020.
+No National Insurance liability applies to monthly income exceeding NIS 45,075.
 There is generally no National Insurance liability on dividends and capital gains.
+Housewives are generally exempt.
+Immigrants (Olim), Returning Minors and Immigrant Citizens that do not have income from employment or income from other sources exceeding NIS 528 per month may be exempt from National Insurance for 6-12 months.

 The above is subject to any applicable social security (“totalization”) treaty.
-Israel has such treaties with Austria, Belgium, Bulgaria, Canada, Czech Republic, Denmark, Finland, France, Germany, Italy, the Netherlands, Norway, Romania, Russia, Slovakia, Sweden, Switzerland, Uruguay and the UK.
+Israel has such treaties with Austria, Belgium, Bulgaria, Canada (except Quebec(, Czech Republic, Denmark, Finland, France, Germany, Italy, the Netherlands, Norway, Poland, Romania, Russia, Slovakia, Sweden, Switzerland, Uruguay and the UK.

 New and Returning Residents (“Olim”):